-The Cervical Screening Test (CST) is a simple procedure that in 2017 replaced the PAP test to check the health of your cervix.
+The Cervical Screening Test (CST) is a simple procedure that replaces the PAP smear test to check the health of your cervix.

 Even if you are healthy, and you have no symptoms of cervical cancer you should go and see your local GP or Women's Health Nurse for a cervical screening test.

 According to The Cancer Council, since the introduction of the National Cervical Screening Program there has been a halving of both the incidence and mortality (death) rates of cervical cancer in Australia.
-The program was originally the PAP test program and is now the Cervical Screening Test program - and it is a free test.
+The Cervical Screening Test program is a free test.

-If you are aged between 25 and 74, have a cervix and you have been sexually active then it is recommended you have a CST every 5 years.
+If you are aged between 25 and 74, have a cervix and you have been sexually active then it is recommended you have a Cervical Screening Test every 5 years.

 What is a Cervical Screening Test (CST)?